 Other costs for raising a child

 Children and teenagers will regularly trigger other expenses that need support, so the idea of getting downtime from handling finances for a child is a myth.
 Instead, a parent is often called upon around the clock to solve problems or acquire new things a child wants.
-Most of these are gift or entertainment requests, unfortunately, and have no serious value, so spending on them should be controlled.
+Unfortunately, most of these are gift or entertainment requests and have no serious value, so spending on them should be controlled.

 Don’t forget a holiday

 Everyone needs a break, even parents.
 So what better way to achieve this than by going on a holiday.
 The ability to relax is a great idea for getting children back into the mode of learning again a few months down the line.
-Holidays often mean using funds for lodgings, food as well as transportation, but the ability to bond as a family and reduce stress is, most experts agree, helpful for the long-term health of a family.
+Holidays often mean using funds for lodgings, food, and transportation, but the ability to bond as a family and reduce stress is, most experts agree, helpful for the long-term health of a family.